 How Florence Welch was inspired to write Dog Days Are Over

-Now a fan favourite and an uplifting anthem around the world, Florence Welch was inspired to write the song after seeing something rather special on her way into Central London every day.
+The musician was inspired to write the song after seeing something rather special on her way into Central London every day.

 Welch had spotted a work by the Swiss artist Ugo Rondinone: The words DOG DAYS ARE OVER, written in large, rainbow coloured letters on the side of the South Bank's Hayward Gallery.